-In March 2024, Legal Aid NSW launched a new policy for funding family law property settlements, called the property policy.
+In March 2024, Legal Aid NSW launched a new policy for funding family law property settlements, known as the property policy.
 This policy offers legal aid for cases where the net asset pool is $850,000 or less.
-It mainly focuses on individuals aged 55 and older, as well as those whose ability to negotiate a fair settlement is significantly affected by a disability or experiences of domestic and family violence (DFV).
+It primarily supports individuals aged 55 and older, and those whose ability to negotiate a fair settlement is significantly affected by a disability or experiences of domestic and family violence (DFV).

 For those who don’t meet the criteria under this policy, there is still the possibility of obtaining legal aid under exceptional circumstances.
-As outlined in Legal Aid NSW’s tipsheet on Property Settlements Exceptional Circumstances, this additional avenue applies only to clients eligible for legal aid, not the general public.
-Exceptional circumstances are evaluated carefully, and the policy is applied sparingly, meaning only a limited number of applicants will qualify.
+As outlined in Legal Aid NSW’s tipsheet on Property Settlements – Exceptional Circumstances, this additional pathway is available only to clients eligible for legal aid.
+Exceptional circumstances are assessed carefully, and the policy is applied sparingly, meaning only a limited number of applicants will qualify.

 Lila is a 34-year-old woman who was married for seven years.
-She has no history of domestic violence and does not have a disability, meeting the Means Test criteria.
+She has no history of domestic violence and does not have a disability, though she meets the Means Test criteria.
 The net asset pool is approximately $400,000.

-Lila struggles with significant language barriers, as she is not fluent in English and there are few interpreters available for her dialect.
+Lila struggles with significant language barriers, as she is not fluent in English and few interpreters are available for her dialect.
 Her husband has started legal proceedings and is pressuring her to sign consent orders that would give her only 10% of the assets.
-Without legal aid, Lila finds it difficult to understand the court process or access necessary financial information, which severely limits her ability to participate.
+Without legal aid, Lila finds it difficult to understand the court process or access financial information, which limits her ability to participate.

 Case Study 2: Evaluating Exceptional Circumstances for Legal Aid

-Jordan, 36, has a net asset pool of $800,000 and meets the Means Test criteria.
+Jordan, 36, has a net asset pool of $800,000 and meets the Means Test.
 While not a victim of domestic violence and without a disability, both of Jordan’s children have significant disabilities requiring constant care.
 Jordan feels overwhelmed by the legal process and unsure of their rights.

-Jordan worries that selling their home will make it hard to find suitable accommodation and access necessary support services.
-They have established important relationships with local social workers who provide respite care.
+They are concerned that selling the family home will make it difficult to find suitable accommodation or maintain vital support services.
+Jordan has built strong relationships with local social workers who assist with respite care.

 Case Study 3: Assessing Eligibility with a High Net Asset Pool

 Lee, 50, was married for 30 years and experienced severe domestic violence.
-She now lives in a refuge, and her net asset pool exceeds $1 million, mainly from the former matrimonial home.
+She now lives in a refuge, and her net asset pool exceeds $1 million, mostly from the former matrimonial home.

 Case Study 4: Modest Exceedance of Net Asset Pool

-James, 60, was married for 25 years and has a brain injury affecting his memory and cognition.
-His wife managed all finances.
-The former matrimonial home is estimated at $700,000, with an additional $200,000 in savings transferred to her account.
-The estimated net asset pool is about $900,000.
+James, 60, was married for 25 years and has a brain injury that affects his memory and cognition.
+His wife managed all the finances.
+Their former matrimonial home is estimated at $700,000, with another $200,000 in savings transferred to her account.
+The estimated net asset pool is around $900,000.

 Case Study 5: Short Relationship with a Significant Asset Pool

-Amira is a 28-year-old who meets the Means Test criteria.
-She had a short, on-off de facto relationship lasting about two years and has a six-month-old child from this relationship.
+Amira is 28 and meets the Means Test criteria.
+She had a short, on-off de facto relationship lasting two years and has a six-month-old child from this relationship.
 The couple did not share finances, but Amira believes her ex-partner is wealthy and owns a Mosman apartment where she occasionally stayed.
 They separated after a police intervention, resulting in a provisional AVO for Amira.
-Her ex-partner also provides higher-than-assessed child support.
+Her ex-partner also pays more than the assessed amount of child support.

 📞 02 4081 0855